Nex-Otaku/foreach/README.md

 Apply a command to multiple files and directories with **ForEach**

-## How it works

- - Takes a path to directory optionally with a mask
- - Applies command **for each** file or directory in this path

-## Examples

 ```bash
 # Remove all temporary files from home
 foreach ~/*.tmp rm